 Image Description: This image shares the four primary nervous system responses to trauma — fight, flight, freeze, and fawn — as well as symptoms for each and ways they are commonly mislabeled.
 I am sharing the image text throughout the blog post below.
 I found this image on @SELSpace on Facebook.

-As we’ve been moving through forms of upheaval, including a global pandemic, this is an important time to learn about trauma and the responses that our nervous systems often take in response.
+Over the last few years in this era of a pandemic, we’ve moved through a number of experiences that have been traumatic collectively.
+This may be important time to learn about trauma and the responses that our nervous systems often take in response.
 When we’re feeling overwhelmed, we can move into states of fight, flight, freeze, or fawn.
 We might also vacillate between a couple of these.

 In addition to these becoming activated due to present circumstances,